 The water is mainly calm with very few waves.
 It is quite shallow near the shoreline, but perfect for snorkeling further out.
 You can see numerous types of fish here.
 The best fish though is the state fish, which is humuhumunukunukukuapua’a.

 The humuhumunukunukukuapua’a.
 AKA reef triggerfish.
 Photo Credit: Hawaii Tourism Authority (HTA) / Tor Johnson

 When you are not snorkeling at this beach, you might want to take a long walk along the boardwalk.

 Mokule’ia Bay is not one of the most family-friendly places to snorkel in Maui.
 There are no restrooms.
 Plus, the long flight of stairs that leads to the shoreline is not very child-friendly.

-When you are snorkeling in this area, you will be able to see all sorts of fish and turtles.
+When you snorkel in this area, you will be able to see all sorts of fish and turtles.

 I do not recommend snorkeling in Mokule’ia Bay during the winter months.
 The waves can be quite powerful.
 If you do visit at that time of the year, it is best to stay on the beach.